 The restaurant’s name translates to lucky kitchen, which is how we felt when we joined friends for dinner at Bep Hen.

 Bep Hen Restaurant is located at 47 Lê Hồng Phong, Phước Ninh, Hải Châu, Đà Nẵng 550000, Vietnam.

 Chicken and Rice (Cơm Gà)

 If Mi Quang is what’s for breakfast then Cơm or rice is what’s for lunch.
-You’ll find food like Mi Quang or Pho if you look hard enough, but, if you need lunch and need it quickly, you’ll find a huge number of Com places in the afternoon around Da Nang.
+You’ll find food like Mi Quang or Pho if you look hard enough, but, if you need lunch and need it quickly, you’ll easily find a huge number of Com places in the afternoon around Da Nang.

 While these rice stalls serve a variety of meats to customers, two seem to be the most common: Rice with grilled pork chop (Cơm Sườn Nướng) and Chicken Rice (Cơm Gà).
-Some of these stands sell long grain rice while others sell cơm tấm, a Vietnamese broken rice with shorter grains that are broken when milled.
+Some stands sell long grain rice while others sell cơm tấm, Vietnamese broken rice with shorter grains that are broken when milled.

 Cơm Gà A Hải is a large stand in Hải Châu that specializes in Chicken Rice, frying their roasted unbreaded birds in a wok and serving them with bright orange annato rice.
 The resulting chicken is super flavorful with a slight crunch – ideal for a great lunch in Da Nang.